katekang0815/Keepa/README.md

-# Keepa 👋
+# KnockKnock 👋

-A mobile prayer companion designed to help children and teens build a daily habit of reflection and prayer through emotional awareness and guided conversation.
+A mobile prayer companion designed to help young adults build a daily habit of reflection and prayer through emotional awareness and guided conversation.

 ---
 📌 **Overview

-Keeper is a mobile application built with Expo and React Native that helps users develop a consistent prayer habit by starting with emotional check-ins.
+KnockKnock is a mobile application built with Expo and React Native that helps users develop a consistent prayer habit by starting with emotional check-ins.
 The app encourages children and teens to reflect on how they feel, explore related scripture, and generate guided prayers tailored to their current emotional state.

 The goal is to create a safe, structured, and supportive environment where young users can process emotions through faith-based reflection.